-Staff recommends an expenditure of \$300,000 to support the appointment of a half-time staff member to participate and lead the efforts to develop pricing policies and standardization of leasing agreements (estimated at \$70,000/year) and the purchase and maintenance of a fiber inventory technology solution (estimated at \$230,000).
+Staff recommended and the Board approved an expenditure of \$300,000 to support the appointment of a half-time staff member to participate and lead the efforts to develop pricing policies and standardization of leasing agreements (estimated at \$70,000/year) and the purchase and maintenance of a fiber inventory technology solution (estimated at \$230,000).
 Ongoing annual costs to support Phase 1 is estimated at \$135,000 total annually to support the business development effort, ongoing software maintenance, and related activities.
-It is expected that Phase 1 could be fully implemented in the current fiscal year, with concurrent or near-term serial implementation of several of the Phase 2 recommendations.
+Current costs to maintain the dark fiber system for existing contract customer use is estimated at \$45,000 per year.
+This current expense includes minor staff time allocation for three employees and approximately \$10,000 per year for replacement materials and supplies.
+It is expected that Phase 1 could be started in the current fiscal year, with concurrent or near-term serial implementation of several of the Phase 2 recommendations over the proposed two year budget cycle.
 The following Table summarizes the expected startup and ongoing costs for Phase 1 activities.
-Phase 2 costs are dependent on immediate reaction/uptake to a published fiber tariff, but are largely expected to be handled by internal staff.
+Phase 2 costs are dependent on reaction/uptake to a published fiber rate, but are largely expected to be handled by internal staff.
 Allocation of those staff to a specific fiber cost center could shift costs internally and more accurately reflect the cost of those activities, but are not expected to significantly increase overall costs within RPU.

-Phase 1 Expected Costs (including internal staff cost allocation) Activity Initial/Startup Cost Annual/Ongoing Cost Internal Project Manager (0.5 FTE) - fully loaded labor cost, from current headcount \$70,000 \$70,000 Policies, rate setting, contract/agreement review and drafting (internal labor and consulting services) \$50,000 \$20,000 Inventory and documentation of existing fiber assets (internal labor and outside resources) \$30,000 \$15,000 Implement and manage ongoing support of fiber management system (purchase, annual support and internal labor) \$150,000 \$30,000 Total \$300,000 \$135,000
+Phase 1 Expected Costs (including internal Activity staff cost allocation) Initial/Startup Cost Annual/Ongoing Cost Internal Project Manager (0.5 FTE) - fully loaded labor cost, from current headcount \$70,000 \$70,000 Policies, rate setting, contract/agreement review and drafting (internal labor and consulting services) \$50,000 \$20,000 Inventory and documentation of existing fiber assets (internal labor and outside resources) \$30,000 \$15,000 Implement and manage ongoing support of fiber management system (purchase, annual support and internal labor) \$150,000 \$30,000 Sub-Total Phase 1 Activities \$300,000 \$135,000 Current staff cost allocation and maintenance materials 45,000 45,000 Total \$345,000 \$180,000